Sanglorian/orcus/Orcus Classes and Powers - current.md

 > #### Warp Worm
 > *By creating temporary breaches between the worlds of the Material and the Astral, you may teleport through a few enemies and emerge from the space between worlds having done your foes great internal harm.*
 > **Daily** **Attack** **19** (**Standard Action**) ● **Arcane, Weapon, Teleport**
-> **Melee** touch, one target
+> **Melee** weapon, one target
 > **Attack** Intelligence vs AC
-> **Hit** 3dW + Intelligence modifier damage, and teleport 4.
+> **Hit** 3dW + Intelligence modifier damage, and you teleport up to 4 squares.
-> **Miss** Half damage, and teleport 2.
+> **Miss** Half damage, and you teleport up to 2 squares.
+> **Effect** Make two secondary attacks.
-> **Effect** *Secondary Attack:* Intelligence vs AC.
-2d8 + Intelligence modifier damage, and teleport 4 on a hit (no damage, teleport 2 on miss).
+> *Secondary Attack:* Intelligence vs AC; 2d8 + Intelligence modifier damage, and you teleport up to 4 squares; on a miss, no damage and you teleport up to 2 squares.
-*Secondary Attack:* Intelligence vs AC.
-1d8 + Intelligence modifier damage, and teleport 4 on a hit (no damage, teleport 2 on miss).
+> *Secondary Attack:* Intelligence vs AC; 1d8 + Intelligence modifier damage, and you teleport up to 4 squares; on a miss, no damage and you teleport up to 2 squares.
-Each secondary attack must be against a different target to the other secondary attack, and to the primary attack.
+> **Special:** No creature may be the target of more than one attack as part of this action.

 > #### Anchoring Spirit
-> *You pull yourself fully into the Ethereal and manifests a ghostly apparition of your form upon the Material, and in doing so you lock your immediate area for travel through the Ethereal or Astral plane.*
+> *You pull yourself fully into the Ethereal and manifest a ghostly apparition of your form upon the Material, and in doing so you lock your immediate area for travel through the Ethereal or Astral plane.*
 > **Daily** **Utility** **22** (**Swift Action**) ● **Arcane, Stance**
 > **Self**
 > **Effect** You become incorporeal.
 Enemies within 12 cannot choose to teleport.
 Allies within 12 can always choose not to teleport if they would be subject to an effect that would teleport them.